Holt Park: Transport

-Holt Park has bus services operated by First Leeds (formerly Yorkshire Rider), particularly Route 1 "Brown Line" which runs from the shopping centre, through Weetwood, Headingley, Leeds University, Leeds city centre and terminates in the South Leeds area of Beeston.
+Holt Park has bus services operated by First Leeds (formerly Yorkshire Rider), particularly Route 24 (formerly the 1 "Brown Line") which runs from the shopping centre, through Weetwood, Headingley, Leeds University, Leeds city centre and terminates in the South Leeds area of Beeston.
 The original terminus of the Route 1 in Holt Park was the roundel where Heathfield meets Holt Lane.
 The first public-service bendy-buses in the United Kingdom were pioneered on this route in 1999.
-By 2009, withdrawals had begun on these vehicles, but they are still in service as of the end of 2015.
+By 2009, withdrawals had begun on these vehicles, and the last set of FTR Bendybuses for First Leeds were withdrawn in 2016 when they were replaced with new 16 plate Wrightbus Streetdeck double deckers.

-The Route 6 "Sky Blue Line" (formerly the 96 "Sky Line") bus service runs through Cookridge, Tinshill, Weetwood, Headingley and Leeds University to Leeds City bus station.
+The Route 23 (formerly the 6 "Sky Blue Line" and the 96 "Sky Line") bus service runs through Cookridge, Tinshill, Weetwood, Headingley and Leeds University to Leeds City bus station.
 The original 96 route ran to and terminated at Cookridge.
-In the late 2000s, the route was extended to Holt Park via Cookridge, before being renumbered as the number 6 in August 2010.
+In the late 2000s, the route was extended to Holt Park via Cookridge, before being renumbered as the number 6 in August 2010 and 23 in October 2024.

 Route 940 (operated by Connexionsbuses) also runs from the shopping centre to Otley, via Bramhope and Pool-in-Wharfedale.

 Routes 31 and 32 operate from Holt Park Shopping Centre to Horsforth Green on circular routes.
 These are run by Squarepeg Buses.

 All buses are governed by West Yorkshire Metro (and The West Yorkshire Combined Authority).

 The nearest railway station to Holt Park is Horsforth situated on the Leeds-Harrogate-York Line.